kelind/personal_site/README.md

 * Choose an actually-secret `SECRET_KEY`
 * If you want to use the mailing list features, set `EMAIL_ENABLED = True` and fill out the SMTP variables with the appropriate values for your mailserver

+Create the database:

+    python manage.py db migrate
+    python manage.py db upgrade

 To run a local instance for testing:

     python manage.py runserver

 By default you can view your new site at `http://localhost:5000`

+Be ready for a weird-looking result!
+The layout isn't too happy when there aren't any blog entries to retrieve.